Tetras are one of the most popular groups of aquarium fish among fishkeepers.

 They should be kept in a tank that is at least 10 gallons.
 However, this size should increase depending on how many specimens you decide to keep and whether you are planning on making a community aquarium.

 How Many Can Be Kept Per Gallon?

-You should allow at least 2 gallons for each Tetra.
+You should allow at least two gallons for each tetra.

 Caring for Tetras